gerakey/Vagabond/README.md

 # Vagabond

+[Vagabond](https://www.teamvagabond.com) is a federated social network build using the ActivityPub protocol that prioritizes user privacy, security, and autonomy.
+Vagabond is free and open source software.

+## Developer Instructions

+Two shell scripts are included with this repository to run via git bash on Windows or the native terminal on MacOS/Linux.
+These scripts **must be run in the root directory of the repository**.

+*update.sh* will download the latest dependencies for both the client and server.
+This should be run every time you use git pull.

+*build.sh* will produce a production ready version of the client and server.
+This script will not apply production-ready security configurations, however.

 ## About

 Vagabond is a federated social network built using the [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) protocol.
 It protects user privacy by offering: